Nancy Pelosi to run for reelection for her US House seat next year – KION546

 By Haley Talbot, Kristin Wilson and Clare Foran, CNN

-(CNN) — Former House Speaker Nancy Pelosi, 83, said Friday she will run for reelection in the US House next November, the California Democrat announced.
+(CNN) — Former House Speaker Nancy Pelosi, 83, will run for reelection in the US House next November, the California Democrat announced Friday.

-Questions surrounded Pelosi and whether she would remain in Congress, or run for reelection following a brutal attack on her husband, Paul, in October 2022 in their San Francisco home.
+Questions surrounded Pelosi over whether she would remain in Congress or run for reelection following a brutal attack on her husband, Paul, in October 2022 in their San Francisco home.

+In an interview with CNN’s Chris Wallace earlier this year, Pelosi said that she doesn’t miss being speaker.

+“No. I sometimes wonder why I don’t, but I think that I’ve done my time,” she said.
+“I loved it.
+It was a great honor.
+Imagine, to be speaker of the House, second in line to the presidency, which of course would never happen, but nonetheless, the prestige of it all.
+I love my members.
+I love the institution.”

 This story has been updated with additional developments.